yichuanH/GaMO_official/README.md

 Official implementation of GaMO (version 1)
 ### Environment Setup
-⚠️ Note: The project currently requires **three separate environments** because some modules depend on conflicting library versions.
+⚠️ Note: The project currently requires **3 separate environments** because some modules depend on conflicting library versions.
 We are preparing a **unified environment YAML**, which will be released in the next update.
-Stay tuned.
+Stay tuned. 🏃

 ## 📦 Installation